merrims/Bootstrap-Portfolio/README.md

 I learned a lot about customising CSS to make it your own during this project and solidified my understanding of key HTML concepts such as parent divs and flexbox.

+The project is deployed to GitHub pages, at: https://merrims.github.io/Bootstrap-Portfolio/

 ## Usage

 The site displays a navigation bar with a jumbotron introducing myself and the portfolio: